Chronic Pain Therapy

 In our first session, we will get a sense of your pain problem and ask you questions about what you’ve tried in the past.
 We will also provide you with some psychoeducation about how pain works in the brain.
 If no medical solutions have ever helped you, it will probably be a relief to sit down with someone who can empathize with your struggles and focus on reducing the pain rather than its medical cause.

-The modality we use for pain management is called Pain Reprocessing Therapy (PRT), an evidence-based treatment for reducing chronic pain.
-Research studies have shown how effective PRT can be for treating chronic pain.
+PRT focuses on your brain and the root cause of your ongoing pain.
 Through a step-by-step process, we will shift your experience of pain from one of discomfort and fear to one of calmness and relief.
 You will learn to identify the negative emotions and activities you associate with pain and learn how to interpret the sensations you’re feeling through a lens of safety so that the pain recedes.

-After completing chronic pain therapy, you will be able to get back to your life without the worry of pain hounding you.
-Your discomfort will gradually fade into the background and you will be able to get back to the activities you love and living more comfortably again.
+After completing chronic pain therapy, you will be able to get back to your life without the worry of how pain will impact your life.
+Your discomfort will gradually fade into the background and you will be able to get back to the activities you love again.

 But you may still be wondering whether chronic pain therapy is right for you…